Nehal90/Racing-Car-App/README.md

 - Make sure Node.js and NPM are installed.

--Open the command window and cd to application's root folder
+- Open the command window and cd to application's root folder

--Type npm start to run the app in watch mode
+- Type npm start to run the app in watch mode